Faculty

 Cultural Studies

 Colleen Lye (Ph.D., Columbia) is Associate Professor of English at UC Berkeley, where she teaches courses on marxism and critical theory, Asian American Studies, and 20th and 21st century literature.
 She is affiliated with the Designated Emphasis in Critical Theory and the Department of Rhetoric.
-She is a founding member of the Marxist Institute for Research (MIR).
-Lye is a member of the editorial boards of Representations, Inter-Asia Cultural Studies and Postmodern Culture.
-Besides these venues, her writing has appeared in Modern Languages Quarterly, PMLA,...
+She is Chair of the Asian American Research Center (AARC), and a founding and executive committee member of the UC systemwide Marxist Institute for Research (MIR).
+Lye currently serves on the editorial boards of Representations, Inter-Asia Cultural Studies and Postmodern...

 David Marno